smartklean/walletService/readme.md

     $ cp .env.example .env
     ```

-9. In the `.env` file, you need to assign a value to **APP_KEY**.
-Laravel allows you to easily generate an app key with `php artisan key:generate` command but Lumen being extremely light weight doesn't come with a lot of artisan commands, so you're going to have to [do this manually](http://www.unit-conversion.info/texttools/random-string-generator/).
+9. In the `.env` file, you need to assign a value to **LUMENWS_APP_KEY**.
+Laravel allows you to easily generate an app key with `php artisan key:generate` command but Lumen being extremely light weight doesn't come with this and many other artisan commands.
+Make a GET request to [http://localhost:8000](http://localhost:8000) either on your web browser or Postman to get a valid app key.
+Assign this key to the **APP_KEY** variable in the `.env` file.

+**N.B:** This assumes port 80 is mapped to port 8000 in the `docker-compose.yml` file.
+If you have mapped port 80 to a different port say 6000, your app would run on [http://localhost:6000](http://localhost:6000).

+You can edit your `.env` file from the terminal using commands like `vim` or `nano` or from a text editor.

 10. Ensure that you have a MySQL server instance running on your local machine.
-Enter the MySQL connection values into your `.env` file.
-The host should be set to host.docker.internal.
+Enter the MySQL connection parameters into your `.env` file.
+The **LUMENWS_DB_HOST** variable should be set to **host.docker.internal**.

+**N.B:** The easiest way to do install and run a MYSQL server on your macOS is using Homebrew.
+To learn how to install Homebrew on your macOS, [click here](https://brew.sh/).
+To learn how to install and run a MySQL server on your macOS using Homebrew [click here](https://flaviocopes.com/mysql-how-to-install/).
+After successfully installing your MySQL server you may choose to download an administration tool such as [MySQL Workbench](https://www.mysql.com/products/workbench/) or [phpMyAdmin](https://www.phpmyadmin.net/).

 11. In your terminal, run `php artisan migrate --seed` to migrate existing tables to your database.

-12. That's it!
-Connect to [http://localhost:your_app_port](http://localhost:your_app_port) on your browser or via Postman.
-The endpoint should return a 'Welcome to CashEnvoy!' message as part of a JSON response object.
+12. Update the **LUMENWS_** prefix in the `.env.example` and `.env` files to one unique to your app (it should follow the naming convention **SERVICEWS_**).
+Be sure to update this also in the `app.php`, `database.php` and `queue.php` files in your config folder and to add this prefix to any new environment variables you create in your app.

+13. That's it, you're all setup.
+Now build an awesome service!